umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/jhchs.md

   - Panel 1: Present and Future Biothreats

+    This panel discussion was one of several at a special symposium, Charting the Future of Biosecurity: Ten Years after the Anthrax Attacks, held October 4, 2011, in Washington, DC.

+	The panel was made up of Randall
+	Larsen, CEO, WMD Center, moderator; D.A.
+Henderson, Distinguished Scholar, Center for Biosecurity of UPMC; and Richard J. Danzig, Chairman of the Board, Center for a New American Security.
 	<iframe width="320" height="160" src="https://www.youtube.com/embed/cUJxZr6le-g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

   - Panel 2: Looking Ahead in U.S. Health Security

+	The panel was made up of Richard Besser, Chief Health and Medical Editor, ABC News, moderator; Thomas R. Frieden, Director, CDC; Andrew C. Weber, Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs, DoD; and Nicole Lurie, Assistant Secretary for Preparedness and Response, HHS.
 	<iframe width="320" height="160" src="https://www.youtube.com/embed/Kwh1NXt19GI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

   - Panel 3: Transformative Science in Biosecurity